-Antioch University students, staff, and faculty have access to a vast online library of peer-reviewed journals, e-books, videos, theses and dissertations, and reference guides.
+Antioch University students, staff, and faculty have access to a vast online library of peer-reviewed journals, e-books, audiobooks, videos, theses and dissertations, and reference guides.
 These resources are stored in over 100 databases, organized by subject areas.
 The Electronic Journal Center (EJC) houses more than 7,000 archived journals.
 We encourage browsing of the EJC.
-The movement of journals from in-house stacks to online databases has impinged on a seeker's understanding of the "whole journal."
+The migration of journals from in-house stacks to online databases has impinged on a seeker's understanding of the "whole journal."
 A familiarity and understanding of journals is a valuable and often overlooked component of scholarship.

 Students, faculty and staff have access to RefWorks, an online research management tool.
 RefWorks allows students to create personal accounts, send citation information from any electronic research database to their accounts, organize their citations, and produce formatted bibliographies for research papers.
 RefWorks also provides a tool to assist students with parenthetical citations as they write their papers in Microsoft Word.
 Finally, RefWorks provides the opportunity for students and faculty to share bibliographies and citation lists with one another for subject-specific or guided research projects.
 AULA also has the option to use Zotero, an open access research management tool brought to us by the Roy Rosenzweig Center for History and New Media at George Mason University, committed to intellectual generosity and freedom.